Liver Metastases: What can be done when bowel cancer has spread to the liver

 At least 20-30% of the liver must be saved

-Several factors are important to determine whether a patient is deemed suitable for surgery.
-The distribution of the metastases dictates the technical feasibility, as at least 20-30% of the liver has to be preserved to prevent liver failure, a potentially lethal complicationA condition that is linked to, or is a consequence of, another disease or procedure..
+Several factors are important in determining whether a patient will be suitable for surgery.
+The distribution of the metastases dictates the technical feasibility, as at least 20-30% of the liver has to be preserved to prevent liver failure, a potentially lethal complication.
 However, the liver has a unique peculiarity in that it is the only organ capable of regeneration if part of it is removed.
 Indeed, a second and third reoperation can be performed to remove recurrent metastases, surprisingly with an outcome similar to the one observed in patients after the first surgical procedure.
-For this reason it is essential that patients are followed up for at least five years after surgery with repeat CTThe abbreviation for computed tomography, a scan that generates a series of cross-sectional x-ray images scans every three to four months for the first two years and six monthly or yearly thereafter.
+For this reason it is essential that patients are followed up for at least five years after surgery with repeat CT scans every three to four months for the first two years and six monthly or yearly thereafter.

 Fit for liver surgery